viky-ai/website/doc/guides/entities-list-import-export/index.md

 ![Import entities list button](img/import_button.png "Import an entities list")

 Only plain CSV files are accepted.
 An import can either append the file content to the list or replace it entirely.
-The lines order in the file is preserved in the final entities list.
+The line order in the file is preserved in the final entities list.
 Empty lines are ignored.

 The import process can accept files with a size up to 30 MB.

 ![Import modal window](img/import_modal.png "Import modal window")

-There can be only one import at a time on a given entities list.
+There can be only one ongoing import at a time on a given entities list.
 A message will inform you that the import process is running.
 During this operation, manual updates are disabled.

 ![Import in progress](img/import_in_progress.png "Import in progress")